top of page

 Brown Thrasher Feeding Habits:

 Brown Thrashers have a varied diet that includes insects, fruits, and nuts.
 To attract these birds to your backyard, consider setting up a bird feeder with a mix of seeds and suet, and plant native berry-producing shrubs.
 Providing a water source, like a bird bath, can also help entice them.
+Additionally, our resident Brown Thrashers seem to really enjoy Dried Mealworms as well as Peanut Suet Nuggets.
+(We've added some helpful links below for you, for these products).

 A juvenile Brown Thrasher foraging for insects